Concelo/concelo/README.md

 the opaque content.
-In order to allow chunks to be sent reliably as IP datagrams, we further require that the serialized form is less than the 1500 byte Ethernet maximum transmission unit, or MTU, minus IP and UDP header sizes, etc.  Content exceeding this limit must be fragmented into several chunks bound by a chain of dependencies.
+In order to allow chunks to be sent reliably as IP datagrams, we further require that the serialized form is less than the 1500 byte Ethernet maximum transmission unit, or MTU, minus IP and UDP header sizes, etc.  Another advantage of this relatively small size is that it gives the application maximum flexibility for prioritizing and multiplexing data for multiple channels over a single connection.

+Content exceeding the size limit must be fragmented into several chunks bound by a chain of dependencies.
 Additionally, if an application needs to send a chunk which depends on more chunks than can be declared in a single datagram, it may fragment the dependency list into a set of empty chunks which only depend on other chunks and declare the original chunk to depend on that set, repeating as necessary.

 A channel update consists of a channel identifier and the identifier of the chunk to which it should point, or zero if the channel should